Owlrazum/GraphToy/README.md

 ## Description

-It is modified version of the first project at SkyNomadGames.
+It is a modified toy version of the first project at SkyNomadGames.

 ## Video